karel-burda/test-utils/README.md

 For more info, see [.travis.yml](.travis.yml).

 # Continuous Integration
-Continuous Integration is now being run Linux (with GCC 5.x) on Travis: https://travis-ci.org/karel-burda/test-utils.
+Continuous Integration is now being run Linux (with GCC 6.x) and OS X on Travis: https://travis-ci.org/karel-burda/test-utils.

 Compilers are set-up to treat warnings as errors and with pedantic warning level.
-Targets are built in a release mode with debug symbols and code coverage measure).
+Targets are built debug symbols with code coverage measure and release with debug symbols).

-The project is using just one stage (because of the overhead of spawning other stages)
+The project is using thse stages:
 * `test-utils, tests -- linux, debug, gcc, cppcheck, coverage`
 * `test-utils, tests -- osx, release with debug info, clang`